 - The second one is using a page template.

 Here, you can see how to get a slider using a shortcode.

 - Go to WP-admin >> Pages >> Add New.

 - Name it something along the lines of “Event Slider”.

-- featured : Set 1 to show only featured events, 0 to show non-featured events or leave out entirely to show both(Featured & Non-featured).
+- featured: Set to true to show only featured events, false to show no featured events, or leave out entirely to show both.

 How To Get Slider Using Page Template?

 - Create a new .php file into the root folder of your theme